-It had been a carefree week of playing Australian Rules Football and drinking beer for 18 year-old Mike Rolls back in 2001.
+It had been a carefree week of playing Australian rules football and drinking beer for 18 year-old Mike Rolls back in 2001.
 The kid from Sandringham, Melbourne-way, was celebrating a great season with his team-mates on a tour of Tasmania.
 The locals saw a cheerful but tired squad of players ready to leave Hobart after they had enjoyed a couple of late nights out on the town where – in local slang – “the lid really came off”.
 Mike looked more hungover than most; feeling exhausted.

 Mike Rolls recently turned 35 and is a heck of a good golfer.
 He talked to EDGA not long after winning the 2018 Victorian Amputee Open in a three-way play-off.
 He currently lies 14th in the Ranking for Golfers with Disability (R4GD).

 He shoots these scores as a double lower leg amputee and missing a couple of fingers on his right hand.
 As the current president of Amputee Golf Victoria, he will tell you that he simply wouldn’t be the same person if it wasn’t for golf.
 It has has helped him “immensely”, a constant companion through rehab, later college, and then building up and selling a fitness business.
-Golf remains a key element of his story – illustrative of his progress back to health – as he now works as a motivational speaker with colleges, schools and businesses, as an author of a soon-to-be-published book and why he volunteers for the charity ‘Limbs for Life Australia’.
+Golf remains a key element of his story – illustrative of his progress back to health – as he now works as a motivational speaker with colleges, schools and businesses, as an author of a published book and why he volunteers for the charity ‘Limbs for Life Australia’.

-On these occasions Mike presents himself, simply, as he is: a confident, fit and healthy guy… with two prosthetic lower legs.
+On these occasions Mike presents himself, simply, as he is: a confident, fit and healthy guy with two prosthetic lower legs.
 Audiences are continually drawn to his personal experience of a “one-in-a-million” illness sabotaging his youth, nearly finishing him at 18, and then the long, slow comeback, creating, building resilience to force a better life for himself.
 For young people of the same age Mike’s story serves as both an inspiration and a huge wake-up call.

 Back in Tasmania in 2001, it wasn’t in fact a hangover that left Mike prostrate when he should have been ready to up and go.
 Mike was starting to succumb to a rare and often deadly disease called meningococcal septicaemia.
 Following its onset this can kill you or leave you severely damaged in just a matter of hours.
 “It’s a super-rare disease and you face a race against time,” explains Mike.
 Many people lose limbs, suffer kidney and liver failure and bleeds to the brain.
 Mike would have three such bleeds to his brain.
-He would wake up from a coma five and a half weeks later as very much a different person.
+He would wake-up from a coma five and a half weeks later as very much a different person.
 His right leg was amputated at the knee, half his left foot had to be guillotined, two fingers were lost and his nose was damaged.
 He faced an incredibly long road to recovery.

-Mike says now referring to his Mum and Dad at that time: “I’ll never understand what they were thinking.
+Mike says now referring to his mum and dad at that time: “I’ll never understand what they were thinking.
 They sent me off as a happy, healthy and fit 18 year-old kid and then they received a phone call saying that Mike had been rushed to hospital and they had to get down to Hobart because I might have just an hour to live.”